User Experience: Accessibility Standards in Web and Product Design

 UI Design

-The goal was to create a modern, flat, colorful, and a dynamic design style that would allow us to elevate the Ibexa brand, and deliver the messages in a more user friendly environment.
+The goal was to create a modern, flat, colorful, and dynamic design style that would allow us to elevate the Ibexa brand, and deliver the messages in a more user-friendly environment.

 Visual Design